3meters/patchr-ios/Pods/Branch/README.md

 ### UIActivityView Share Sheet

 UIActivityView is the standard way of allowing users to share content from your app.
-Once you've created your `Branch Universal Object`, which is the reference to the content you're interested in, you can then automatically share it _without having to create a link_ using the mechanism below..
+Once you've created your `Branch Universal Object`, which is the reference to the content you're interested in, you can then automatically share it _without having to create a link_ using the mechanism below.

 **Sample UIActivityView Share Sheet**

 ![UIActivityView Share Sheet](https://dev.branch.io/img/pages/getting-started/branch-universal-object/ios_share_sheet.png)

 The Branch iOS SDK includes a wrapper on the UIActivityViewController, that will generate a Branch short URL and automatically tag it with the channel the user selects (Facebook, Twitter, etc.).
+Note that certain channels restrict access to certain fields.
+For example, Facebook prohibits you from pre-populating a message.

 #### Methods